shoxxdj/dllgenerator/Readme.md

 It takes your input and generate a sexy DLLFile with it.
 DLL is not encoded or whatever, but you may consider put it in a wrapper.

+## Dependency

+A cross compilator `mingw-w64-gcc` is used by default but you can customise the `--compilator` parameter.

 ## Man

 ```